jadecobra/python_tdd_exercises/source/exceptions/IndentationError.rst

 This helps with reading the code so I can tell what belongs to a namespace the same way curly braces do for languages that use them for that purpose.

-Interactive Development Environments have gotten a lot better and automatically indent code for you using the convention of the language you are writing, which saves time spent counting the number of spaces to indent
+Integrated Development Environments have gotten a lot better and automatically indent code for you using the convention of the language you are writing, which saves time spent counting the number of spaces to indent